james-a-rob/dynamic-github-header/README.md

 Easily create images that change each time they are requested.

 ## Warning!!!!
-This is Alpha software.
+This is Beta phase software.
 Expect bugs.

 ## Why?
 There are many places on the web where you can add images but no dynamic content.
 For example this Github Repo README or a marketing email.
 So the more exicting we can make images the more engaging these sort of online spaces will be.